 Although the northern death adder is currently common within its range, its numbers are believed to be declining as its habitat is progressively eroded by human activity.

-Their deadly venom prevents most animals from preying on death adders, but they are cannibalistic.
+The death adder’s deadly venom prevents most animals from preying on it, but they are cannibalistic.

 Back to the Top